emqx/cloud-docs/en_US/data_integration/introduction.md

 # Data Integration Overview

 As a fully managed MQTT message cloud service, EMQX Platform connects Internet of Things (IoT) devices via the MQTT protocol and delivers messages in real time.
 Building on this foundation, Data Integration enhances EMQX Platform's capability of connecting with other cloud resources, enabling seamless integration of devices with other business systems.
 EMQX Platform Data Integration not only provides a clear and flexible "configurable" architecture solution but also simplifies the development process.
-It improves user availability, reduces the coupling between business systems and EMQX Platform, and provides a better infrastructure for data forwarding.
+It improves user availability, reduces the coupling between business systems and the EMQX Platform, and provides a better infrastructure for data forwarding.

 ![data_integration_intro](./_assets/integration_intro_01.png)